 Dr Shonnelly Novintan

-Learn not Blame lead
+Learn Not Blame lead

 Matt is an FY3 doctor based in north Wales.
 He joined DAUK in 2022 on the membership team before becoming the sustainability lead.
 He studied at Cardiff University, joining several societies including the Wilderness and Expedition Medicine Society, and volunteered as a community first responder.
 He has a long-standing interest in nature and conservation, and combines these with his advocacy work on the climate crisis.
 Matt is studying for a Masters in Environment and Human Health.
 In his spare time he enjoys outdoor activities, playing squash, and playing the trombone with his local brass band.